 You may be thinking that all those shift workers are eating bags of Doritos all night long.
 Perhaps.
 But even a dim light at night has been linked to weight gain in animal studies that control for the number of calories eaten.[ref]
 Another mouse study looked at the effects of dim light at night (5 to 15 lux – similar to a night light) and found that mice fed the same number of calories gained weight when exposed to either dim or bright light at night.[ref]

-Dim light at night was shown in a study to affect human weight as well.
+Dim light at night seems to affect human weight as well.
 A large study looked at the amount of light in a bedroom at night and correlated higher light amounts to higher BMIs.[ref]
 Other studies have repeatedly shown the same results.[ref]

 Solving this problem is as simple as shutting off that night light, getting some blackout curtains, and eliminating all the glowing LEDs from chargers in your bedroom.

-Our modern world of cubicles and working indoors also affects our waistlines.
-Studies show that more light during the day — specifically outdoor light during the morning hours — is linked to weight loss.[ref]
+Our modern world of cubicles and working indoors also affect our waistlines.
+Studies show a link between more light during the day — specifically outdoor light during the morning hours — and weight loss.[ref]
 One study that tracked people’s light exposure concluded “having a majority of the average daily light exposure above 500 lux (MLiT500) earlier in the day was associated with a lower BMI.”[ref]
 A study of people in the northern latitudes during the winter found that bright light therapy in the morning increased weight loss and suppressed appetite. [ref]

 Sleep is something that every health guru out there puts on their lists of “Top 5 ways to improve blah, blah, blah.”
 But does it really affect our weight and metabolism that much?
 Is the benefit worth the trade-off – e.g. is it worth going to bed before 11:00 each night rather than staying up late, having fun with friends or working long hours?
 Quick answer: Yep.
 Research shows that it really does make a significant difference.